anijs/anijs.wiki.repository/Selecting html elements.md

 Helper functions for selecting
 ===================================

-##Which helpers you can use auxiliary for selecting html elements?
+##Which helpers you can use for selecting html elements?

 * _[parent](#parent)_
 * _[ancestors](#ancestors)_